TekulaChandana/mern-practice/html-practice/README.md

-# HTML Practice Repository
+# HTML Practice

 ## 📘 About This Project

-Documenting my HTML learning journey through hands-on examples and small practice projects.
+This repository contains HTML projects and examples I completed while **revising and reinforcing my HTML skills**.

-I'm learning HTML step by step by following tutorials from **"Complete Coding by Prashant Sir"** on YouTube.
+I revisited HTML fundamentals through **"Complete Coding by Prashant Sir"** tutorials on YouTube and completed the full HTML course.
-All examples and code in this repository are based entirely on his publicly available tutorials.
-This repository is created only for **personal learning and educational purposes**, and all credit for the original content goes to **Complete Coding by Prashant Sir**.
+All examples and code in this repository are based on his publicly available tutorials.
+This repository is created for **personal practice and educational purposes**, with full credit to **Complete Coding by Prashant Sir**.

 ---

 ## 🎯 Purpose

-- To practice HTML concepts taught in tutorials
+- To **revise and strengthen HTML concepts**
-- To build a strong foundation in web development
+- To build a solid foundation in web structure and semantics
-- To track my learning progress through hands-on examples
+- To document hands-on practice exercises and projects

 ---

 ## 🧠 Topics Covered

 - Basic HTML structure and elements
-- Text formatting: Bold, Italic, Underline, Strike, Headings, Paragraphs
+- Text formatting: bold, italic, underline, strike, headings, paragraphs
 - Links and images
 - Line breaks and horizontal rules
 - Preformatted text and video embedding